jejacks0n/teaspoon/README.md

 Teabag uses the Rails asset pipeline to serve files.
 This simplifies the fixtures as well and lets you use things like HAML or RABL/JBuilder to generate your fixtures.
 You can run Teabag in three primary ways -- in the browser, via the rake task, and using the command line interface.

-Here's a really good [Quick Start Walkthrough] for writing and running your first tests.
+Here's a great [Quick Start Walkthrough](https://github.com/modeset/teabag/wiki/Quick-Start-Walkthrough) for writing and running your first tests.

 ### Browser